Tricuspid regurgitation is caused by disorders that enlarge the right ventricle.

-The diagnosis is based on the person's medical history and results of a physical examination, often electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG), and chest x-ray.
-Through a stethoscope, doctors may hear a characteristic murmur produced by the blood leaking backward through the tricuspid valve, but the murmur tends to disappear as the regurgitation worsens.
+The diagnosis is based on the person's medical history and the results of a physical examination.
+Through a stethoscope, doctors may hear a characteristic murmur (abnormal heart sounds that a doctor can hear with a stethoscope) produced by the blood leaking backward through the tricuspid valve, but the murmur tends to disappear as the regurgitation worsens.

-Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more can produce an image of the leaky valve and show the amount of blood leaking, so that the severity of the regurgitation can be determined.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more can produce an image of the leaky valve and show the amount of blood leaking, so that the severity of the regurgitation can be determined.

 Treatment of Tricuspid Regurgitation

 Usually, mild tricuspid regurgitation requires little or no treatment.
 However, the underlying disorder, such as emphysema, pulmonary hypertension, pulmonic stenosis, or abnormalities of the left side of the heart, is likely to require treatment.
 Treatment of atrial fibrillation and heart failure is also necessary.

 Surgery to repair or replace the tricuspid valve is rarely done unless regurgitation is severe or surgery on another heart valve (for example, mitral valve replacement) is also needed.
 Surgery may involve sewing in a ring to reduce the size of the valve opening, repairing the valve, or replacing it with a prosthetic valve.